 Let’s get something out of the way right from the start, El Corral is a fast food joint.
-There is a twist here though, you can either choose the Corral Burger (4.4 oz.) cooked on a griddle/flat top or the Grand Corral (8 oz.) which is grilled on an open flame.
+There is a little twist here though, you can either choose the Corral Burger (4.4 oz.) cooked on a griddle/flat top or the Grand Corral (8 oz.) which is grilled on an open flame.

 The Fries were of the frozen variety but were salted properly, nothing a little Ketchup couldn’t cure.
 The Onion Rings were very crispy and reminded me of the Onion Rings from Burger King back when they were still edible.